beqadevnosadze/XamarinPickerExtended/README.md

 # XamarinPickerExtended
-Xamarin Picker extended to bind more like win forms Combo box Does
+Xamarin Forms Picker extended to bind more like win forms Combo box Does

 **How it works**

+Put ExtendedPicker.cs in your project and change namespace

 In Xaml Add

 ```xaml
 xmlns:common="clr-namespace:YourNameSpace;assembly=YourAssemblyName"